About a week ago today we lost a blog reader to anorexia.

 I get it.
 The difficult part about eating disorders is most people think that once you gain the weight you are “better.”
 Gaining the weight for me (although it was never too dangerously low) was the scariest thing not only because I hated the weight gain, but because it was even more difficult to explain to people that I struggled a lot, if not more, than when I was at my lowest weight.

 There are so many days where I feel like the “train wreck” Elizabeth portrays.
 There are so many days where I wonder how I can keep enduring the constant ups and downs with every meal, battling the love/hate relationship with food.
 It is emotionally and physically exhausting.
 As far as I have come with everything, I never knew it would take this long.
 My disordered eating was not as severe as Elizabeth’s, but if it took this long to work through my own recovery, I can’t imagine how long and intense it would have been for Elizabeth.

 Right now I am in no way in danger of dying from my struggle with food.
 But I will say that I understand how difficult it is to push through it, that it is so much a mental disorder and not as easy as “stop eating so much” or “just eat more!”
 I can understand that, even in the face of death, Elizabeth couldn’t “just eat more” to save her life.

 She worked hard.
 You can see from all her friends on Facebook that they knew she worked hard.
 And for Elizabeth, in her honor, keep working hard and fighting your demons.
 Do not let her have died in vane.
 Keep pushing through, hold onto hope in your darkest days, and know that we are all our own train wrecks sometimes; it takes strength and perseverance to just keep doing the best we can.

-Elizabeth Ellie S, may you rest in peace.
+Elizabeth Ellie S, rest in peace.
 This blog post is dedicated to you for doing so much for others.
 May everyone exemplify your kindness and love.